scotty-format: A Response Format Helper for the Scotty Web Framework

 , or formatHtml

-, to accept respectively
+to accept application/json

 , text/plain